MSrE M-30 Fergeteg: Design and development

-Design work om the Fergeteg began at the Aeroclub of the Technical University (MSrE) in 1942.
+Design work on the Fergeteg began at the Aeroclub of the Technical University (MSrE) in 1942.
 The intention was to produce a high performance glider able to train pilots in advanced soaring techniques and also in aerobatics, with the performance to set two-seat records.
 Construction in MSrE's workshop began in 1944 but the partially built aircraft was destroyed in the siege of Budapest the following year.
 The project was revived in 1948 by the Hungarian National Aviation Association (OMRE).
 Construction was begun by Sirály Aircraft Ltd. and completed in OMRE's shop at Budaörs.
 It first flew in August 1950.
 In 1951 the Hungarian Aeronautical Association (MRSz) replaced OMRE, taking over its role.

 The M-30 Fergeteg was a wooden aircraft.
 Its two-piece, mid-set wing was built around single main spars and in plan had rectangular centre sections out to about one third of the span and trapezoidal outer panels with forward swept trailing edges.
 Ahead of the spar the wing was plywood-covered, forming a torsion resistant D-box.
 The inner sections were also ply-covered behind the spar and their trailing edges were filled with flaps.
 The outer panels were fabric-covered and carried split, differential ailerons which reached out to the tips and were interconnected with the flaps.
 Göppingen type spoilers, mounted behind the spar at the ends of the inner sections, opened both above and below the wing.

 The wing of the M-30B was very similar, though the ailerons were narrower and the flaps had been removed.
 A new riveted aluminium box structure strengthened the wing-fuselage joint.
 The only change on the M-30C was the return of the M-30's flaps, though with simplified linkage.
 They were removed again on the M-30C/1 and the ailerons were give Frise-type leading edge balances.
 The Super Fergeteg's wing had had very slightly forward swept leading edges, one piece ailerons and no flaps.